-The Final Market Risk Capital Rule requires us to make publicly available quantitative disclosures at least quarterly.
+The U.S. capital rules' market risk capital rules section (the "Market Risk Capital Rule") requires us to make publicly available quantitative disclosures at least quarterly.
 Specifically, we are required to disclose, among other items, certain quantitative information on the following measures as applicable to the Company, including for example:

-• VaR based measures:
+• Value-at-Risk ("VaR") based measures:

-VaR is a measure of the dollar amount of potential loss at a specified confidence level from adverse market movements in an ordinary market environment.
+VaR is a measure of the dollar amount of potential loss at a specified confidence level from adverse market movements in an ordinary market environment

-• Stressed VaR based measures:
+Stressed VaR based measures: